 - Analyze projects with Azure Pipelines - Integrate analysis into your build pipeline.
 Starting in Developer Edition, the SonarQube Extension running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.

 - Report your quality gate status to your pull requests (starting in Developer Edition): See your quality gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

-Integration with Azure DevOps Server requires Azure DevOps Server 2020, Azure DevOps Server 2019, TFS 2018, or TFS 2017 Update 2 (including Express editions).
+Integration with Azure DevOps Server requires Azure DevOps Server 2022, Azure DevOps Server 2020, and Azure DevOps Server 2019 (including Express editions).